brainsum/c2distro/themes/custom/c2d_theme/README.md

 ### Vendor libraries

-Because we don't use ES6 features, js bundlers, if you need a third party css/sass/js library and you want use it as library (instead of merging it into your src files): install it with npm to `node_modules`, then just run the `copyVendorsTask` from gulp.js.
-(It's part of `default`/`start` and `prod` tasks too.)
-It will search dist version of the library and copy it into `vendors` directory.
+Because we don't use js bundlers, if you need a third party css/sass/js library, and you want use it as library (instead of merging it into your src files): Just place the dist files into js/vendors directory.
-For example __Glide JS__ library added to `dependencies` and run `vendors` task.
-As you can see only the needed files have been copied from `node_modules` to `vendors` directory.
-However this is just for demonstration purposes, you can remove it if you don't want to use.

 ### Drupal libraries

 You have to manage you compiled CSS and JavaScript files as Drupal libraries.
 All libraries are defined in `libraries.yml` file.
 There is a global library: we will load that in all pages.
 But you have to create and attach different libraries for specified blocks / pages.
-For example you can create libraries for sliders, a specific view, a single page or block.
+For example, you can create libraries for sliders, a specific view, a single page or block.

-Don't forget to add dependencies for each libraries, and attributes for files
+Don't forget to add dependencies for each library, and attributes for files
 like: `minified`, `external`, `async` and so on.

-Further more we don't want to be aggregated these libraries by Drupal, so you will need to add `{preprocess: false}` too.
+Furthermore, we don't want to be aggregated these libraries by Drupal, so you will need to add `{preprocess: false}` too.

 Example for them: